-As of December 31, 2022, the Bank held \$71.7 million of insured residential mortgages on its balance sheet.
-Approximately \$45 million of these mortgages have been securitized through the National Housing Act Mortgage-Backed Securities ("NHA MBS") program.
+As of June 30, 2023, the Bank held \$51.7 million of insured residential mortgages on its balance sheet.
+Approximately \$40.1 million of these mortgages have been securitized through the National Housing Act Mortgage-Backed Securities ("NHA MBS") program.
 These NHA MBS pools have not yet been sold to investors and are held as a component of the Bank's liquid assets, as they can be readily converted to cash.
-The Bank also held \$26.7 million of prime insured loans either being held to maturity or accumulated for sale or securitization.
+The Bank also held \$11.6 million of prime insured loans either being held to maturity or accumulated for sale or securitization.

-The Bank's uninsured portfolio, net of unamortized deferred costs and allowance for credit losses, totalled \$1.34 billion as of December 31, 2022.
-This portfolio consists of \$799 million of Bank originated Alt-A mortgages, \$542 million of third-party originated Alt-A mortgages, and \$2.7 million uninsured prime Bank originated mortgages.
+The Bank's uninsured portfolio, net of unamortized deferred costs and allowance for credit losses, totalled \$1.35 billion as of June 30, 2023.
+This portfolio consists of \$908.1 million of Bank originated Alt-A mortgages, \$444.1 million of third-party originated Alt-A mortgages, and \$2.7 million uninsured prime Bank originated mortgages.
 Both Alt-A products are non-prime residential uninsured mortgages, consisting entirely of first mortgages that target a market segment that consists of credit-worthy, but generally under-served, borrowers who may not qualify for a prime residential mortgage.

 Uninsured mortgages have an inherently higher credit risk than insured products.
 The Bank originates uninsured mortgages and mitigates this risk by adhering to credit policies and underwriting standards that are B-20 compliant.
 The Bank further reduces this risk by funding properties in predominately urban areas.
-To date, the Bank has not incurred any credit losses on its Alt-A portfolio.
+In Q2 2023, the Bank had a small loss of \$14 thousand on its Alt-A portfolio.

 For uninsured mortgages that have been acquired, the Bank mitigates credit risk by reviewing the original underwriting documents to ensure the credit quality is within the Bank's risk appetite.
 Additionally, the purchase contract allows the Bank to put back, within a specified time frame, mortgages that do not conform with the Bank's credit standards.
-To date, the Bank has not incurred any credit losses on these purchases.
+In Q2 2023, the Bank did not incur any credit losses on these purchases.